Skip To Main Content

 Clinical Trials

-Phase III Recruiting A Phase III, Randomized, Open-Label, Multicenter Study Evaluating the Efficacy and Safety of Divarasib Versus Sotorasib or Adagrasib in Patients With Previously Treated KRAS G12C-Positive Advanced or Metastatic Non-Small Cell Lung Cancer (Krascendo 1) View Details
+NCT06497556 Phase III Active, not recruiting A Study Evaluating the Efficacy and Safety of Divarasib Versus Sotorasib or Adagrasib in Participants With Previously Treated KRAS G12C-positive Advanced or Metastatic Non-Small Cell Lung Cancer

-Phase II/III Active, not recruiting A Phase II/III Multicenter Study Evaluating the Efficacy and Safety of Multiple Targeted Therapies as Treatments for Patients With Advanced or Metastatic Non-Small Cell Lung Cancer (NSCLC) Harboring Actionable Somatic Mutations Detected in Blood (B-FAST: Blood-First Assay Screening Trial) (B-FAST) View Details
+NCT03178552 Phase II Active, not recruiting A Study to Evaluate the Efficacy and Safety of Multiple Targeted Therapies as Treatments for Participants With Non-Small Cell Lung Cancer (NSCLC)

 Proposed Mechanism of Action